Economics: Starter Collection of Online Video Repositories

 The repository is accumulated through narrative reframing rather than through curricular sequencing.
 New videos reinterpret familiar economic ideas in light of changing conditions, dominant media narratives, or emerging data.
 Monitoring is therefore valuable for tracking how macroeconomic explanations evolve alongside global economic transformations.

-Within the ECO 10, Money & Macro represents macro-level sensemaking, where economics is presented as an interpretive framework for understanding complex, interconnected systems.
+Within the ECO 10, Money & Macro illustrates how video repositories can support macro-level sensemaking, presenting economics as an interpretive framework for understanding complex, interconnected systems.

 New Economic Thinking is associated with efforts to challenge and expand mainstream economic frameworks.
 Content includes interviews, lectures, and panel discussions featuring economists and scholars engaged in heterodox approaches, institutional critique, and methodological reflection.
 The repository foregrounds debate, disagreement, and alternative perspectives rather than settled consensus.